 Best time to visit Leonardo da Vinci Museum

-It is best to visit Leonardo’s National Museum of Science and Technology when it opens at 10 am.
+It is best to visit Leonardo’s National Museum of Science and Technology when it opens for the day at 9.30 am or 10 am.

 If you have pre-purchased Leonardo da Vinci Science and Technology Museum tickets, getting there early will let you avoid the huge lines at the ticket offices and the security check.